-Many women who suffer stillbirths have placentas that weren’t working as well as they should.
+Many women who have suffered stillbirths had placentas that weren’t working as well as they should.
 A lot of research has tried to find ways of testing blood samples to tell when a placenta isn’t doing its job.
 This has usually focused on finding certain proteins that act as “markers” of disease.
 However, so far no test has been found that works.

-We are looking at something a little different to try and solve this problem.
-Instead of searching for proteins, Tommy’s researchers are seeing if testing for small fragments of DNA-like material – called microRNAs – could work instead.
+We have been looking at something a little different to try and solve this problem.
+Instead of searching for proteins, Tommy’s researchers have been seeing if testing for small fragments of DNA-like material – called microRNAs – could work instead.
 At the moment, doctors use this approach to diagnose certain types of cancer.

-Scientists found that several types of microRNA in the blood and placenta were at different levels in pregnancies at high risk of stillbirth.
-We think that we could one day use these to create a sensitive test that will be able to tell when a woman is at risk of stillbirth.
-We are also trying to find out whether these microRNAs play a role in causing the placenta to stop working.
+We think that we could one day use these findings to create a sensitive test that will be able to tell when a woman is at risk of stillbirth.

 This study is fully funded by Tommy's and takes place in a Tommy's centreHide details